yalmip/yalmip.github.io/yalmip/tutorials/basics.md

 The cell array can now be used as usual in MATLAB.

-The drawback with the approach above is that the variable X not can be used directly, as a standard [[Commands.sdpvar |sdpvar]] object.
-As an alternative, a completely general multi-dimensional [[Commands.sdpvar |sdpvar]] is available.
+The drawback with the approach above is that the variable **X** cannot be used directly, as a standard [sdpvar](/commands/sdpvar) object (operations such as plus etc are not overloaded on cells in MATLAB).
+As an alternative, a completely general multi-dimensional [sdpvar](/commands/sdpvar) is available.
 We can create an essentially equivalent object with this call.

 ````matlab
 X = sdpvar(2,3,5);